-If the "Security Alarm System Indicator Light" comes on during normal vehicle operation (it has been running for longer than 10 seconds) a fault has been detected in the electronics and the vehicle should be serviced as soon as possible.
+If the Vehicle Security Alarm Indicator Light turns on during normal vehicle operation (vehicle running for longer than 10 seconds), it indicates that there is a fault in the electronics.
+Should this occur, have the vehicle serviced as soon as possible.

-- The Sentry Key Immobilizer System is not compatible with remote starting systems.
-Use of these systems may result in vehicle starting problems and loss of security protection. - Mobil Speedpass[TM], additional Sentry Keys, or any other transponder equipped components on the same keychain will not cause a key-related (Transponder) fault unless the additional part is physically held against the ignition key being used when starting the vehicle.
-Also, cell phones, pagers, or other RF electronics will not cause interference with this system.
+- The Sentry Key® Immobilizer System is not compatible with some aftermarket remote starting systems.
+Use of these systems may result in vehicle starting problems and loss of security protection. - Exxon/Mobil SpeedpassTM, additional Sentry Keys[®], or any other transponder-equipped components on the same key chain will not cause a key-related (transponder) fault unless the additional part is physically held against the ignition key being used when starting the vehicle.
+Cell phones, pagers, or other RF electronics will not cause interference with this system.